TheAzziIzzuan/ETIAssignment1-Azzi/README.md

 <img src="images/Architecture Diagram.jpg" alt="Logo" width="1080" height="720">

-For the Module Microservice, there are 2 different table used to create modules, and another is to assign the module and finally the Front End to navigate, The rest API communicates with the used of HTTP GET POST PUT methods, such as creating the new Modules, it will issue a POST request and from there the information that is inputted will be send to the module table for storing and Front End to view all created modules, this also applies to assigned modules to tutor, delete modules, update modules, all while adhering to the loosely coupled philosophy that Microservices is known for.
+For the Getaride application, there are 3 different microservices used and command line to execute the console application, The rest API communicates with the used of HTTP GET POST PUT methods, such as creating the passenger account, it will issue a POST request and from there the information that is inputted will be send to the database for storing, The logic and data handling may then be handled within each Microservice, all while adhering to the loosely coupled philosophy that Microservices is known for.

-The Module Microservice consist of
+The Getaride application consist of

-Module Microservice
+Passenger Microservices
-* Create Module (POST)
+* Create Passenger (POST)
-* Update Module Details (PUT)
+* Update Passenger Details (PUT)
-* Delete Module(Delete)
+* Create Trip by calling the Trip Microservice (POST)
-* Get all Module by calling the Module Microservice (GET)
+* Get all trips by calling the Trip Microservice (GET)

-* Assign Modules to Tutor (PUT)
+Driver Microservices

-Module FrontEnd
+* Create Driver (POST)
-* Display Modules
+* Update Driver Details (PUT)
-* Create Modules
+* Start Trip (PUT) by calling the Trip Microservice (POST)
-* Update Modules
+* Stop Trip (PUT) by calling the Trip Microservice (POST)
-* Search for modules
+* Get all trips by driver id calling the Trip Microservice (GET)

-* Assign Modules
+Trip

-Database Tables
+* Creates TRIP (Passenger Creates Trip) - uses POST method to create trip, GET method to call passenger and driver microservices for the informations such as passenger ID and driver availibilty
-* Modules - Used to store Modules Information
+* Start Trip (PUT) - when driver starts trip this function will be called by API
-* ModulesTutor = Used to store and update modules that are assigned to the tutors
+* End Trip (PUT) - when driver ends trip this function will be called by API

 ### Prerequisites